nmuldoon/homebridge-unifi-firewall/README.md

 ## Features

-- Toggle traditional UniFi firewall rules on/off
 - Toggle UniFi 9 firewall policies on/off (new in v1.3.0)
 - Support for inverted switch behavior
 - Automatic discovery and management of accessories
-- Support for both UniFi OS and non-UniFi OS controllers
+- Support for UniFi Network 9 onwards

 ## Installation

 1. Install this plugin using: `npm install -g homebridge-unifi-firewall-toggle`
-2. Configure the plugin via the Homebridge Config UI X or manually edit your configuration file
+2. Configure the plugin via the Homebridge Config, or manually edit your configuration file
 3. Restart Homebridge

 ## Configuration